mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="ModelNode.BoundingBox" .list .ro .bo} *BoundingBox* : The minimum and maximum coordinates of the ModelNode.
 The minimum and maximum are lists of the x-, y-, z-coordinates, and this returns a list of <code>[min, max]</code> where mine and max are <code>[x, y, z]</code>.

+{:id="ModelNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="ModelNode.FillColor" .color .do} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.